MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Identity.Governance/Get-MgEntitlementManagementAssignmentPolicy.md

 # Get-MgEntitlementManagementAssignmentPolicy

 ## SYNOPSIS
-In Azure AD entitlement management, retrieve the properties and relationships of an\n accessPackageAssignmentPolicy object.
+In Azure AD entitlement management, retrieve the properties and relationships of an accessPackageAssignmentPolicy object.

 ## SYNTAX